 The Company's debt security portfolio is subject to credit risk.
-For further information on the credit quality of the Company's investment portfolio at September 30, 2023, see Note 4 to the consolidated financial statements.
+For further information on the credit quality of the Company's investment portfolio at March 31, 2024, see Note 4 to the consolidated financial statements.

-The Company also has credit risk related to the ability of reinsurance counterparties to honor their obligations to pay the contract amounts under our reinsurance programs.
-For information on our reinsurance programs, see Note 2 to the consolidated financial statements.
+The Company also has credit risk related to the ability of reinsurance counterparties to honor their obligations to pay the contract amounts under our reinsurance programs and the ability of sublessees to honor their obligations to pay the contract amounts under our subleases.
+For information on our reinsurance programs, see Note 2 and Note 17 to the consolidated financial statements.